 The writing assignments in this course are scaffolded, such that by the time you are writing your final paper, you will have practiced and received feedback on each of the components of an APA-style research report.
 There will be six writing assignments in this course, culminating in two major papers.
 These writing assignments include a conceptual introduction or literature review, a description of methods, a description of results, and a discussion section, each of which is a main component in an empirical research report.
 In addition to getting feedback on your writing from your instructor, you will exchange your writing with peer reviewers (classmates), who will provide you with written feedback.
-Each of the smaller writing assignments is worth between 5-10% of your grade, and the complete papers are each worth 15% (totaling 55% of your grade).
-Writing assignments are due at the start of class (except for the final paper).
-Late writing assignments will be penalized by 50% regardless of when they are submitted unless late submission is approved in advance due to special circumstances.
-All writing assignments must be completed independently, however, receiving feedback on drafts from group members, friends, tutors, and instructors is encouraged and completely appropriate.
-In all cases, you must not have the writing done for you.
+Each of the smaller writing assignments is worth 5% of your grade, with the exception of the complete papers, which are each worth 15% (correlational) and 20% (experimental) of your course grade.
+Writing assignments are due at the start of class (with the exception of the final paper).
+Late writing assignments will be penalized by 50% regardless of when they are submitted unless late submission is approved in advance due to special circumstances .
+All writing assignments must be completed independently, however, receiving feedback on drafts from group members, friends, tutors, and instructors in encouraged and completely appropriate.
+In all cases you must not have the writing done for you.